asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 Are you getting stakeholder feedback in your sprint review that informs your backlog?

 __*No, our management and organizational leadership comes and watches to see our progress but we don't get much feedback.
-They typically ask when we'll be done the project.*__
+They typically ask when we'll be done.*__

 How is your team estimating?
-Does your product owner use the estimates to inform future work?

-__*No, like I said the work is fixed, the estimates are used to see if we will meet the deadlines.
+__*Our estimates are used to see if we will meet the deadlines.
 Or at least increase the organization's confidence we will meet their deadlines.
+We aren't allowed to change the way we estimate since so much of the organization is interested in our velocity.
 We do a lot of high-level estimates for our large projects.*__

 How do you do those?

-__*We have a brief fifteen to thirty minute conversation with leadership about a project idea and then we guess how long it will take to complete.*__
+__*We have a brief fifteen to thirty minute conversation with management about a project idea and then we guess how long it will take to complete.
+If they think it's too long they will recommend we find a way to provide smaller estimates.*__

 You don't know any details to make these guesses more meaningful?